Away With The Steiners

 I am one of those guilty of overpacking for my first trip to Pakistan.

-But fast forward to now and we’ve travelled four more times to Pakistan and I love the practicalities and the culture of dress.
+But fast forward to now and we’ve travelled four more times to Pakistan and I love the practicalities and the culture of dress!

 Here is everything we have learnt about how to dress for style and comfort and what to wear in Pakistan as a traveller.

-Is Pakistan conservative or modest?
+Is Pakistan Conservative or Modest?

 Pakistan is a traditional, conservative Muslim country that follows the rules of modesty in Islamic culture.

-There are no lawful requirements for a dress code for travellers to wear in Pakistan as such.
+No. There are no lawful requirements for a dress code for travellers to wear in Pakistan as such.
 It is not like Iran where a hijab (headscarf) is a requirement for all women.

 Rather, the dress code in Pakistan follows the rules of modesty in Islamic culture that require a woman to be modestly always covered, and especially in public.

-What do locals wear in Pakistan?
+What Do Locals Wear in Pakistan?

 Pakistan is a country of diversity in terms of terrain, temperature and culture.
 The clothes that locals wear in Pakistan varies accordingly.